mjfrigaard/sharing-your-work/manuscript/02chapter.md

 **Freedom 0**: The freedom to run the program as you wish, for any purpose.

-**Freedom 1**: The freedom to study how the program works, and change it so it does your computing as you wish.
+**Freedom 1**: The freedom to study how the program works, and change it, so it does your computing as you wish.

 **Freedom 2**: The freedom to redistribute copies so you can help your neighbor.

 **Freedom 3**: The freedom to distribute copies of your modified versions to others.
-By doing this you can give the whole community a chance to benefit from your changes.
+By doing this, you can give the whole community a chance to benefit from your changes.

 We also think it's onerous to require graduate students (and other scientists) to purchase proprietary software licenses to participate in science.